ayush-2810/Sample-form-in-github/README.md

 # Sample Form #

-This is a sample form made in HTML only.
+This is a simple form made in HTML only.